yunhwanchoi/SQL-Analysis-E-Commerce-Database/README.md

 This analysis was built on the course material in 'Advanced SQL: MySQL Data Analysis & Business Intelligence' by Maven Analytics.
 The database used in this project was created by John Pauler of Maven Analytics.

-Using `ipython-sql` package to connect MySQL server to Jupyter Notebook and make SQL queries.
+I used `ipython-sql` package to connect MySQL server to Jupyter Notebook and make SQL queries, and pandas/matplotlib/seaborn for further visualizations.

 # II.
 Database<a class="anchor" id="2"></a>